Iverson748/Finals-Lab-Task-5/README.md

 ## Finals Task 5.
-                                   Using SQL views and Stored Procedures
-                                      and Stored Functions

 Instructions:

 1. To have an idea of how SQL views work, kindly read the lecture on SQL views and stored procedures, then you may try the following examples in MySQL Workbench: